gurgo22/RecipeShare/README.md

 Features

-Recipe Management

 Recipe Listings:
 View a list of recipes with filter and search options based on the recipe name and country of origin.

 Detailed Recipe View:
 Each recipe page displays ingredients, ratings, and user comments.
 Create, Edit, and Delete Recipes: Admin and moderator roles can manage recipes by creating, editing, and deleting entries.
-User Interactions

 Commenting:
 Logged-in users can add comments on recipe pages.

 Rating:
 Users can rate recipes, with checks to ensure that a recipe is only rated once per user.
-Caching and Performance

 Recipe Caching:
 Popular recipes are cached for faster access using in-memory caching.
 Cache settings ensure that data remains current.

-User Activity and Analytics
+User Activity Logging and Analytics:

-User Activity Logging:
 Admins can view logs of user activities to monitor usage patterns within the application.
-Accessibility

 Accessibility Toolbar:
 A custom toolbar allows users to adjust text size, contrast, and other display settings for an enhanced user experience.